compgenomics2020/Team1-GenePrediction/README.md

 ## Run final pipeline
 The pipeline uses the DFAST framework to run the tools in a parallel manner.
 Thus, allows to analyze a complete E.coli genome within approximately 26 seconds.<br/>
 By default the pipeline executes Prodigal the CDS prediction, Aragorn for tRNA prediction, barrnarp for rRNA prediction and for CRISPR prediction.
-However, optionally GeneMarkS2 can applied for the CDS prediction instead of Prodigal and RNAmmer for the rRNA prediction instead of barrnarp.
+However, optionally GeneMarkS2 can applied for the CDS prediction instead of Prodigal, RNAmmer for the rRNA prediction instead of barrnarp and tRNAscan-SE for the tRNA prediction instead of Aragorn.
 These tools produce equivalent results but run significantly slower.<br/>

 ### Usage:
 ```
 ./run_dfast.sh -h <help>
      -i path to input genome (FASTA format)
      -o output directory
-     [-g] run GeneMarkS2 instead of PRodigal for CDS prediction
+     [-g] run GeneMarkS2 instead of Prodigal for CDS prediction
      [-r] run RNAmmer instead of barrnarp for rRNA prediction
+     [-t] run tRNAscan-SE instead of Aragorn for tRNA prediction
      [-v] verbosity
 ```